testasdasdasdasd/HackTheTV/README.md

 ## About
 ####Want to be the first to bring apps to the big screen?
  With the upcoming release of the App store **on the new Apple TV**, coders will now have the chance to **be the first to Hack the TV** with Games and apps.
 It’s gonna be **huge**.

+####Duration
-It will be a three day intense hackathon with the goal of developing software/apps to hack the new Apple TV.
+It will be a **three day intense hackathon** with the goal of developing software/apps to hack the new Apple TV.
 We aim to be the first to traverse this new space.
 We urge you to accompany us in this opportunistic endeavour.

+####Place
-The X Institute will provide food, music, and lots and lots of Red Bull.
+The X Institute **will provide food, music, and lots and lots of Red Bull**.
 Bring your own blankets to nap, although don’t plan on sleeping too long.

+####Prizes
 There are $2000 in prizes divided into Best App, Most Creative App and Best Game.
-Four person judge panel to consist of <++>  <p>
+Four person judge panel to consist of

 ## When?
 11/06/2015